 Details here.

-9. Catch films at the Independent Film Festival
+9. Catch films at the Budapest International Film Festival

 Budapest International Film Festival 2024 (BIFF) is coming to Corvin Cinema from October 29th to November 3rd, presenting a rich and diverse programme.
 They will be screening twenty international films over six days, featuring award-winning new films by renowned directors, works from the most exciting emerging creators, experimental films, and a retrospective selection.
 Among the highlights will be the latest cult film from Ireland and an Iranian social drama that won the Cannes Grand Prix.
 While we are waiting on more details, make sure to mark your calendar if you are a film enthusiast.